-This course is geared toward the vocationally-oriented students.
-While these students will acquire a core of historical information, the content selection and presentation will have a more practical application.
+This course requires an Honors/Advanced Placement contract to be completed.
+World History: 1500-1950 1 credit Grade 10 5 pds/wk World History is a graduation requirement for all students.
+This course begins with a review of ancient and medieval history.
+This introduction is followed by a survey of world history and includes units on the Renaissance and Reformation, Empires of Asia, the Age of Absolutism, the Enlightenment, the Age of Industry, Imperialism, World War I, Nationalism in Asia, Africa, and Latin America, and World War II.
+The Cold War is introduced in this course from a world history perspective.
+Option I - Course #826 This course is geared toward vocationally-oriented students.
+While these students acquire a core of historical information, the content selection and presentation will have a more practical application.
 Current issues and problems will be analyzed and discussed in the context of the historical roots of these topics.
 Fundamental social studies skills that are useful before and after graduation will be emphasized.

-Option II - Course #812
+Option II - Course #827

-This course is intended to provide college-bound students with a broad and in-depth analysis of the key people and events of United States history.
+This course is intended to provide college-bound students with an in-depth analysis of the key people and events of European history.
 The course will progress chronologically, but it will examine broad themes that link history to the present.
 The course will give students the academic background for work in college-level courses, including critical thinking and writing.

-Honors - Course #829

-Prerequisite: U.S. History I in 8th grade and meeting specified criteria
+It will also serve as a foundation for the Advanced Placement courses.
+Honors - Course #830 Prerequisite: U.S. History - Option II or Honors and meeting specified criteria

-This course is intended to provide students who demonstrate exceptional interest and ability in social studies the opportunity to pursue topics on a more collegiate level.
+This course is intended to provide students who demonstrate exceptional interest and ability in social studies the opportunity to pursue topics on a more collegiate-level.
 The course is designed for students with superior verbal skills, strong self-motivation, the ability to read and learn rapidly, and the willingness to encounter challenges beyond the regular Option II classroom.
 A special focus is placed on the interpretations of primary sources.
 Additionally, the course will highlight various relevant historical skills that are necessary for Advanced Placement courses and the study of history at the post-secondary level.
 Students will be required to participate in the National History Day program as part of their major research project for the year.
-This course is strongly recommended for students who may want to elect AP courses in their 11th and 12th grade years.
+It is strongly recommended for students who may want to elect AP courses in their 11th and 12th grade years.
 Students should expect at least 30-60 minutes of homework per evening.
+Please note: